aleesousa/automacaoPython/Bot-Jugg/README.md

 1. Download the files and extract them.
 2. Open VSCode and load the bot folder.
 3. Follow the link below to see how the bot works.

    [**How It Works - Video**](https://drive.google.com/file/d/1aqwQMQZmeMtbGB2NV3OQU2RgHl3zSS6q/view?usp=sharing)

 ### Note

 The delay is intentional, but if you prefer to remove the slight delay to use the skills faster, you have the source code available to make the necessary adjustments.

-## Setup

-If you need help setting up the bot on your machine, feel free to reach out:

 **Good luck and play wisely!**